Iconoclastic filmmaker Peter Greenaway outdoes himself with this darkly humorous Jacobean fairy tale of eating, love, sex and death.

 The setting is a smart French restaurant, Le Hollandaise, where every night the chef (Richard Bohringer) prepares a lavish menu.

-Among his regular customers are Albert Spica (Gambon), a loudmouthed, boorish, violent London gangster, who dines with his entourage of seedy underlings, and his frustrated wife, Georgina (Mirren).
+Among his regular customers are Albert Spica (Gambon), a loudmouthed, boorish, violent London gangster, who dines with his entourage of seedy underlings, and his frustrated wife, Georgina (Mirren) – mistakenly believing that eating at Le Hollandaise gives him class.

 Georgina is attracted to a solitary book-reading diner in the restaurant, Michael (Alan Howard), and the two begin a secret affair under the nose of her violent husband during frequent trips to the lavatory.

-With the help of the restaurant’s voyeuristic chef (Richard Bohringer), each night the lovers meet for a clandestine rendezvous without the knowledge of Albert until their secret is eventually revealed.
+With the help of the restaurant’s voyeuristic chef (Richard Bohringer), each night the lovers meet for a clandestine rendezvous in toilets and pantries without the knowledge of Albert – until their secret is eventually revealed.

 Albert spirals into an angry rage over his wife’s infidelity and takes a typically violent revenge, triggering a more unusual retaliation from her with a unique last supper.